Skip to main content

 Officials from other States-Reciprocity Officials

-The following policy includes the six states of Illinois, Iowa, Michigan, Wisconsin, North Dakota and South Dakota who have developed a reciprocity agreement with MSHSL.
-This policy allows an official who lives in one of the above states to be registered/eligible to officiate in a neighboring state.
+The following policy includes the six states of Illinois, Iowa, Michigan, Wisconsin, North Dakota, and South Dakota that have developed a reciprocity agreement with MSHSL.
+This policy allows an official who is fully eligible in one of the above states to be registered/eligible to officiate regular season contests in a neighboring state.

 The basic requirements of this agreement are:

-1. Officials must register with their home state association, contact the state association of the state in which reciprocity is desired and provide a copy of their current registration documents.
+1. Officials must register and complete eligibility requirements with their home state association, contact the state association of the state in which reciprocity is desired, and provide a copy of their current registration documents.

-2. Each association will send the official whatever material is pertinent to their state, avoiding duplication of rules books, rules examinations or online rules meetings.
+2. Each state association will send the official whatever material is pertinent to their state, avoiding duplication of rules books, rules examinations, or online rules modules.

-3. The reciprocity fee will be $15.00 and will include all sports for which the official is registered in the home state.
+3. The reciprocity fee will be $15.00 and will include chosen sports that both state associations offer.
 The fee is to be paid directly to the state in which reciprocity is requested.

 4. Officials must consent to a background check and complete concussion training with the MSHSL.